Many spine procedures no longer require a hospital stay and are performed regularly at outpatient facilities.

 Powerful microscopes and endoscopes allow surgeons to view smaller spaces inside the body without sacrificing precision.

-Alternative approaches to access the spine such as the side or front of the body, which also spares muscles from trauma.
+Alternative approaches to access the spine such as the side or front of the body also spare muscles from trauma.

 Doctors, too, are doing their part to perform outpatient spine procedures better than ever by engaging in advanced training, Dr. Liu says.
 “This helps surgeons make the most of all the advanced surgical tools at their disposal now,” he adds.
 “Patients are also better educated about what’s entailed in spine surgery and recovery so they’re ready to maximize their own outcomes.”